zipper

 Now, let's make it more complicated, but better.

-MacOS has ways to automate processes, using scripts for example, but I have learned this somewhat more cumbersome but understandable method: I keep the commands in a text file, from whence to copy and paste them into Terminal (then press <Enter>).
+I keep the commands in a text file, from whence to copy and paste them into Terminal (then press <Enter>).

 Let's say that i) I have two sparse bundles, and ii) I wish to ZIP some of their enclosed folders separately.
 Using the example folder-names listed above: